vinciuscastro/PP2_pg/README.md

 ## Comandos

-- Setas do teclado : movimento do cubo nos eixos x e y
+- Setas do teclado: movimento do cubo nos eixos x e y
 - Tecla 1: diminui a velocidade de rotação do cubo;
 - Tecla 2: aumenta a velocidade de rotação do cubo;
 - Tecla 3: para a rotação do cubo totalmente;